Gamma Cassiopeiae

-Gamma Cassiopeiae, officially named Tiansi, is a multiple star system at the center of the distinctive "W" asterism in the northern circumpolar constellation of Cassiopeia.
+Gamma Cassiopeiae, Latinized from γ Cassiopeiae formally named Tiansi, is a multiple star system at the center of the distinctive "W" asterism in the northern circumpolar constellation of Cassiopeia.
 It was observed in 1866 by Angelo Secchi, the first star ever observed with emission lines.
 It is now considered a Be star.

 Gamma Cassiopeiae is a variable star system.
 Based upon parallax measurements made by the Hipparcos satellite, it is located at a distance of roughly 550 light-years from Earth.
 Together with its common-proper-motion companion, HD 5408, the system could contain a total of eight stars.
 It is one of the highest multiplicity systems known.

 Names

 γ Cassiopeiae (Latinized to Gamma Cassiopeiae, abbreviated Gamma Cas or γ Cas) is the object's Bayer designation, and it has the Flamsteed designation 27 Cassiopeiae.
 Although it is a fairly bright star with a combined apparent visual magnitude of 2.47, it had no traditional Arabic or Latin name.

 The Chinese name Tsih, "the whip" (策 (Cè)), is commonly associated with this star.
 The name however originally referred to κ Cassiopeiae, and γ Cassiopeiae was just one of four horses (天駟 (Tiān Sì); "Heavenly Quadriga") pulling the chariot of legendary charioteer Wangliang (see β Cassiopeiae).
 This representation was later changed to make Gamma the whip.
 The IAU Working Group on Star Names approved the name Tiansi for γ Cassiopeiae Aa on 13 November 2025, after the older Chinese name, and it is now so entered in the IAU Catalog of Star Names.

 The star was used as an easily identifiable navigational reference point during space missions and American astronaut Virgil Ivan "Gus" Grissom nicknamed the star Navi after his own middle name spelled backwards.